 Cost of Commissions

 Because day traders are active managers and make trades several times per day, they are paying more commission costs compared to traditional investors.
 While they often pay less per trade compared to investors, the sheer number of trades means that they are paying a considerable amount.
+Investors may consider a free broker, such as the Robinhood stock trading app.

 Finally, how day traders and investors look at risk is quite different.
 Because their focus is on the long-term, investors see risk in that perspective as well.
 The time of greatest risk is when companies put out their quarterly reports and projections on earnings.
 Day traders have little interest in the long-view and instead focus on the daily activities which cause changes in value.